Google's Inverted Index of the Web

 Abstract:

 An information retrieval system uses phrases to index, retrieve, organize and describe documents.
 Phrases are from the document collection.
-Documents are indexed according to their included phrases, using phrase posting lists.
-The phrase posting lists are stored in a cluster of index servers.
-The phrase posting lists can be tiered into groups and sharded into partitions.
-Phrases in a query are identified based on possible phrasifications.
-A query schedule based on the phrases is created from the phrases and optimized to reduce query processing and communication costs.
-The execution of the query schedule is managed to further reduce or eliminate query processing operations at various index servers.
+Documents get indexed according to their included phrases, using phrase posting lists.
+The phrase posting lists get stored in a cluster of index servers.
+The phrase posting lists can become tiered into groups and sharded into partitions.
+Phrases in a query get identified based on possible phrasifications.
+A query schedule based on the phrases can get created from the phrases and optimized to reduce query processing and communication costs.
+The execution of the query schedule can get managed to further reduce or eliminate query processing operations at various index servers.

 I wrote about this inverted index in the post Are You Using Google Phrase-Based Indexing?

 I had to write about the Google inverted index because it is something that I haven’t written about in this blog.
 Still, it is one of the basic SEO 101 approaches for how SEO works.
-I wanted to show how that method is used in phrase-based indexing to build a phrase-based posting list to index phrases on the Web.
+I wanted to show how that method can get used in phrase-based indexing.
+It is used there to build a phrase-based posting list to index phrases on the Web.

 Wow never knew this side of the SEO